iat-cener/tonatiuh/README.md

 ## Tonatiuh release 2.2.1 is now available!##

-This minor release fixes some bugs reltaed with some of the plug-ins:
+This minor release fixes some bugs related with some of the plug-ins:

   * ShapeBezierSurface: the intersection routine has been changed because in the old version some rays cross the surface without finding a intersection point.
 The plug-in have also changed to save the surface points for next uses without the need of saving the input data file.